elliot-lyons/elliot-lyons/README.md

 - Primarily interested in video game development
 - Learning Java, C++, Python, NLP and how to conquer business world (or at least attempting to!)

-Happy to give or receive advice.
+Happy to give and receive advice.
 Enjoy!